fenok/react-router-typesafe-routes/README.md

 > You are encouraged to write your own _types_ as needed.

-If parsing fails or the corresponding parameter is absent, `undefined` is returned instead.
+If parsing fails (including the case when the corresponding parameter is absent), `undefined` is returned instead.
 You can specify a fallback to use instead of `undefined` (and TS is aware of that):

 ```typescript
 import { numberType } from "react-router-typesafe-routes";